 Okay.

-And the symbolism in this country is that we have a uh a mass of people, fourteen or whatever million people, that certain people are uh in uh they have the goal to unite this people who disagree with uh the ruling government or ruling party, and uh uh by uniting this people that will directly uh that will be in favor to the second party that is not in power.
+And the symbolism in this country is that we have a mass of people, 14 or whatever million people, that certain people are in, they have the goal to unite these people who disagree with the ruling government or ruling party.

 And there's a lot of symbolic things.

-And it happens it happens frequently.
+And it happens frequently.

 We can try to understand it, we can't relate to it.

-And he is exactly right.
+And he's exactly right.

-This is nothing but great propaganda for people around the world who want to tell their citizens what a rotten place America is, and how the oppressed here are living lives of misery and finally they're simply erupting and they're not taking anymore.
+This is nothing but great propaganda for people around the world who want to tell their citizens what a rotten place America is and how the oppressed here are living lives of misery and finally they're simply erupting and they're not taking anymore.

 And they got these millions of pictures to show their citizens.